 - and the list goes on.

 Anytime I want someone to see something on my screen or I need to see what is on someone’s screen, I use a screenshot.

-Now for a touch of history, the screenshot function also referred to as a print screen, originated back when computers ran MS-DOS and processes on the computer required commands to be typed manually.
+Now for a touch of history, the screenshot function is also referred to as a print screen.
+It originated back when computers ran MS-DOS and processes on the computer required commands to be typed manually.
 Originally when a user pressed the PrtScn button or equivalent on the keyboard, the content of the screen would automatically be printed to the local printer, hence the name Print Screen.
-Now with our graphical based operating systems such as Microsoft Windows, we now see a snapshot or “screenshot” of the current screen taken and saved to the computer’s Clipboard where you can then use the image in any program.
+Now with our graphical based operating systems, e.g. Microsoft Windows, we now see a snapshot or “screenshot” of the current screen taken and saved to the computer’s Clipboard where you can then use the image in any program.
 If you are not familiar with the Clipboard and how it works, take a look at my post on the Office Clipboard.

 With Microsoft Office, this feature is incorporated directly into the applications making this task much quicker and very straightforward.

 Because the screenshot function has been around for so long it’s important to know there are now two methods to create a screenshot.
 There is the old way, which still works perfectly and in all honesty, I still use it myself, and then there is the method of creating a screenshot directly through Microsoft Office (version 2010 onwards).